 How will CTPF communicate the move and impact to members?

-The Fund will share information using all communications modalities, well in advance of the move date.
+The Fund will share information using all communications modalities.

 What are some of the advantages that members will experience at the proposed new location?